h-khayami/h-khayami/README.md

 ## Hi there 👋

-I'm a PhD candidate in Electrical Engineering at the University of Maryland.
+I'm a PhD student in Electrical Engineering at the University of Maryland.

 ## 🔭 My Research